-We encourage and support students to present at state and national rehabilitation counseling conferences.
-In the 2012-2013 school year we supported 22 students to attend state and national conferences.
+We encourage and support students to present at regional, state, and national rehabilitation counseling conferences.
+In the 2013-2014 academic year we supported over half of RCP students to attend and present at regional, state, and national conferences.
 In the previous school year students presented at a multitude of conference which included: the National Council on Rehabilitation Education (NCRE) Conference in October 2012 in Arlington, VA; the North Carolina Rehabilitation Association (NCRA) Conference in December 2012 in Raleigh, NC; and the North Carolina Rehabilitation Counseling Association (NCRCA), North Carolina Vocational and Work Adjustment Association (NCVEWAA), North Carolina Vocational Evaluation and Career Assessment Professionals Association (NCVECAP) Conference in October 2012 in Atlantic Beach, NC.

-For the 2012-2013 academic year, a total of 22 students graduated from the program.
+For the 2013-2014 academic year, a total of 18 students graduated from the program.
 100% of students passed their clinical coursework.
-For the past two years, the RCP program has had a 100% pass rate on the Certified Rehabilitation Counselor (CRC) exam and all of these students passed (www.crccertification.com).
+For the past two years, the RCP program has had a 100% pass rate on the Certified Rehabilitation Counselor (CRC) exam (www.crccertification.com).
 95% of RCP graduates are employed within 3-6 months of graduation.
 The graduates are employed in a variety of positions in mental health settings, on ACT teams, working with individuals with autism, developmental disabilities, and traumatic brain injuries, helping individuals with disabilities find meaningful employment, and have also been admitted to clinical psychology programs.

 Eighteen percent of the students are from underrepresented groups.
 Another separate 15% are individuals with disabilities.
 100% of the RCP Class of 2016 received division funding.
-The division has an RSA training grant that provides a total of $75,000 each year in student support in the form of tuition assistance.
-In the 2012-2013 academic year, the division had money from university tuition funds to provide an additional $55,200 in student aid to students.
+The division has an RSA training grant that provides a total of $1.75 million in student support in the form of tuition assistance for up to 14 students each year.
 Each year one student is awarded the University Merit scholarship which provides in-state tuition and a stipend for working with professors on research and teaching 15 hours/week for one year.
-Finally, the Division has two privately funded scholarships of $2,000 each donated by alumni.
+Finally, the Division has three privately funded scholarships of $2,000 each donated by alumni.

 CHAPTER 53 of the North Carolina BOARD OF LICENSED PROFESSIONAL COUNSELORS